 DJ Lag: Thank you!
 It’s definitely a dream come true, and a highlight of my career.
 So many of these artists are respected and it’s an honour to be able to put my work next to them.
 I mean, what’s bigger than Beyoncé?
 I guess now my job is to keep working hard so that I can find out.

-How did you get involved on the project?
+BL: How did you get involved in the project?

 DJL: I’m glad they used it to drive the message of black women in power.
 The track has all the ways that women are powerful in – in all their different styles.
 That way the track was not just about me, or made just for the sake of it.
 It’s about helping people move and feel good about the way they move.

 DJL: When you know something is right for you, you can feel it.
 I guess the people around me at the time I was creating music could feel it too.
 That’s a special thing, being able to find something we all can appreciate and move to, together.

 BL: With the ever-changing music landscape, how would you describe your sound as a DJ and producer?

 DJL: I think my sound is still growing… but I also think I’ve managed to create a sound that’s a bit different to what people expect through traveling, sharing music with the world and other producers and DJs when I’m on tour.

 BL: With your new EP “Steam Rooms” what is it that you are bringing across, musically?